 Special Permits and Additional Fees to Know

-If you plan on mountain trout, add a trout license—$25 for non‑residents—on top of the basic pass.
-Certain activities require separate authorizations; for example, migratory bird hunting needs a GA Waterfowl Migratory Bird License.
+For mountain trout, add a one-day trout license—$10 for non-residents—on top of the basic pass.
+Other activities may need separate authorizations, such as a GA Waterfowl Migratory Bird License for migratory bird hunting.

-Carry receipts or digital proof of permits to show enforcement officers and avoid fines.
+Carry your receipts or digital proof to show officers and stay out of trouble.

 Residency, Age, and Discounted Options

-You’ll need to know residency rules—residents who’ve lived in Georgia at a registered address for three months pay $5 for a one-day license, while non-residents pay $10.
+Residents who have lived at a registered Georgia address for three months pay $5 for the one-day license.
+Non-residents pay $10.

-Anyone 16 or older must carry a valid license, and some age-related exemptions or discounts may apply.
+Anyone 16 or older must carry a valid license.
+Some age-related exemptions or discounts may apply.

 Military on leave, full-time Georgia students, and people registered as 100% disabled or blind can qualify for resident rates or special waivers.